Like this post? Help us by sharing it!

 What is a geisha?

 A geisha is a hostess trained in conversation and the traditional arts – such as dance, classical music, calligraphy, and poetry.
-She is usually hired to attend parties, where she will joke, play games with, and generally interact with the (traditionally male) attendees, then perform traditional dance to the strains of a shamisen (stringed instrument).
-The term “geisha” literally translates as “entertainer”, and that is exactly what she is.
+She is usually hired to attend parties, where she will joke, play games, and generally interact with the (traditionally male) attendees, before performing traditional dances to the strains of a shamisen (stringed instrument).
+The term “geisha” literally translates as “entertainer” – and that is exactly what geisha are.

 In addition to their role as entertainers, geisha have increasingly taken on an additional role – arguably more important – as custodians of traditional culture and skills.
 Their culture is one of the final bastions of pre-industrial Japanese culture; an enclave in which traditional values are preserved for posterity.